 In 1966, the Chicago Mercantile Exchange introduced the futures contract on Lean Hogs, providing a way to engage in price discovery for the lean hog marketplace.
 Lean Hogs futures provide a way to effectively manage the price risk that merchandisers, producers, processors and others have related to the purchase or sale of lean hogs.
 In addition, traders can take advantage of the arbitrage and spread opportunities with other related meats and grains.

 One Lean Hogs futures contract is 40,000 pounds or approximately 18 metric tons.
 The previous settlement price (August 15, 2012) for October 2012 Lean Hog futures was 75.600 or $30,240 per contract.
+The most common contract symbol is HE.

 One futures contract price increment is $.00025 per pound.
 A one “tick” move is $10.00.
 The next tick after 75.600 downward is 75.575, followed by 75.550.
-Therefore a one point move, from 75.600 to 74.600, would be $400.
+Therefore, a price move from 75.600 to 74.600 is $400.

 The futures contract month listings are February (G), April (J), May, (K), June (M), July (N), August (Q), October (V), and December (Z).